Frequently Asked Questions

 Students admitted to GVSU under a catalog year prior to 2016-17 will follow the secondary admission criteria of:

 - Established 2.750 overall GPA

 - Have earned at least 55 semester hours (junior status)

 All eligible students are admitted upon meeting both criteria.
-If you are an incoming freshmen with a 3.5 higher high school GPA and a 26 or higher composite ACT, you will be invited to join the Seidman College of Business as a freshman.
+If you are an incoming first-year student with a 3.5 higher high school GPA and a 26 or higher composite ACT, you will be invited to join the Seidman College of Business as a first-year student.